How to make Paneer (Indian Cheese)

 • Do not use milk that has gone beyond the expiry date.
 This may affect the flavor.

-• Adding sufficient amount of acidic ingredient like lemon juice, vinegar or curd (yogurt) is very essential otherwise the milk will not curdle.
+• Adding sufficient amount of acidic ingredient like lemon juice, vinegar or curd (yogurt) is very essential else the milk won’t curdle.
 So you may need to add more than what is mentioned in the recipe card.

-• Similarly adding too much of lemon juice or vinegar will make the paneer harder & grainier.
+• Similarly adding too much of lemon juice/ vinegar/citric acid will make the paneer harder & grainier.
 So begin by adding only a little and add more as needed until it curdles.

 • Once the milk curdles completely, turn off the stove and avoid cooking further to prevent the paneer from turning hard.